BSalita/SH_Bidding/FAQ.md

 A structured representation of all known auction sequences broken down by individual bids and their criteria.

 ### What is a bidding expression list?
-A list of predefined expressions, datatype string, used to encode and interpret bidding actions e.g. 1NT is `['Balanced', 'HCP >= 15', 'HCP <= 17']`.
+A list of predefined expressions, datatype string, used to encode and interpret bidding rules e.g. 1NT is `['Balanced', 'HCP >= 15', 'HCP <= 17']`.

 ### What is a bidding vocabulary list?
 A comprehensive list of terms, datatype string, commonly used in bridge bidding. e.g. Balanced, HCP, Rebiddable_C.